 d) The direct descendants of Dominicans residing in a foreign country;

 e) A person who is naturalized.
 The naturalization process is governed by Law 1683, enacted in 1948 and administered by the Department of the Interior (Ministerio de Interior y Policía).
 An applicant must meet specific residency requirements as explained below.

 Thus, although a minor can be a Dominican national, the minor will not have citizenship rights, unless married.
-Citizenship entitles the person to the right to vote, run for public office, vote on referendums, make requests of public interest to policy makers, and report public officials’ misconduct in the performance of their duties (Article 22).
-However, citizenship will be revoked for conviction of assisting or participating in deliberate attacks or harm against the interests of the Dominican Republic, including treason, espionage, conspiracy, or taking up arms against the Republic (Article 23).
-In addition, citizenship will be suspended for the duration of (i) a sentence for a felony conviction, (ii) a legally declared incompetency, (iii) acceptance to a position with a foreign State within the Dominican Republic not preauthorized by the Executive Branch, and (d) a violation of any of the conditions of naturalization (Article 24).
-FOREIGN NATIONALS Under Article 25 of the Dominican Constitution, while in the Dominican Republic, foreign nationals are afforded the same rights and subjected to the same duties as Dominican nationals, with one exception.
+Citizenship entitles the person to the right to vote, run for public office, vote on referendums, make requests of public interest to policy makers, and report public officials’ misconduct in the performance of their duties (Article 22 of the Constitution).
+However, citizenship will be revoked for conviction in assisting or participating in deliberate attacks or harm against the interests of the Dominican Republic, including treason, espionage, conspiracy, or taking up arms against the Republic (Article 23 of the Constitution).
+In addition, citizenship will be suspended for the duration of (i) a sentence for a felony conviction, (ii) a legally declared incompetency, (iii) acceptance to a position with a foreign State within the Dominican Republic not authorized by the Executive Branch, and (d) a violation of any of the conditions of naturalization (Article 24 of the Constitution).

 a) those who may apply immediately for permanent residency; and

 b) those who must apply first for temporary residency.

 The following applicants may apply immediately for permanent residency status without having to previously obtain temporary residency status:

 1) Investors of at least 200,000 USD in local businesses (including free zones and government contracts) or in local financial instruments.